 Hieroglyphs are written in rows or columns and can be read from left to right or from right to left.
 In order to know which direction to begin reading, the scribe would position the figures so that they faced in the correct direction.

 You can distinguish the direction in which the text is to be read because the human or animal figures always face towards the beginning of the line.
 The system did not have any form of punctuation or spacing.
 It neither had vowels.
 The upper symbols were read before the lower.

 Egypt Hieroglyphics signs are divided into four categories:

 1. Alphabetic signs represent a single sound.
 Unfortunately, the Egyptians took most vowels for granted and did not represent such as ‘e’ or ‘v’.
 So we may never know how the words were formed.

 2.Syllabic signs represent a combination of two or three consonants.

 3. Word-signs are pictures of objects used as the words for those objects.
 They are followed by an upright stroke, to indicate that the word is complete in one sign.

 4. A determinative is a picture of an object which helps the reader.
 For example; if a word expressed an abstract idea, a picture of a roll of papyrus tied up and sealed was included to show that the meaning of the word could be expressed in writing although not pictorially.

-Over several thousand years, the system of ancient Egyptian hieroglyphics developed by Egyptian civilization evolved and developed into an even more complex system consisting of varying forms of formality.
+Over several thousand years, the system of ancient Egypt hieroglyphics developed by Egyptian civilization evolved and developed into an even more complex system consisting of varying forms of formality.

-Eventually, the ancient Egyptian hieroglyphics were used to decorate jewelry, record events on papyrus and to form a kind of signature for royalty and deities on oval stones known as the cartouche.
+Eventually, the ancient Egypt hieroglyphics were used to decorate jewelry, record events on papyrus and to form a kind of signature for royalty and deities on oval stones known as the cartouche.